saspre/sf-film-visualization/README.md

  - Split bundle.js into app.js and vendor.js
  - Add cache busting
  - Allow user to configure minimumValues.
 (Currently the minimum value is configured to 2)
+ - Extract CSS to seperate file on production build

 ### What would be cool to add?
  - Circles should be clickable and shold present info.